 Information for applicants for the Neural Injury & Plasticity Training program

 Predoctoral trainees in Neural Injury and Plasticity (NIP) will be selected once they have completed their coursework and have committed to a thesis laboratory.
 This usually occurs in the Spring semester of their second year in the Ph.D. program.
 Trainees are selected based on their potential for outstanding research in Neural Injury and plasticity.
 The NIH NIP Training Grant will provide additional training opportunities in Neural Injury and Plasticity including clinically relevant experiences, seminars, monthly meetings with current and previous trainees, and a journal club.
 Trainees will also receive an NIH level stipend (see http://grants.nih.gov/grants/guide/notice-files/NOT-OD-06-026.html ) as well as support for health insurance and certain other expenses (e.g., some travel and supply support), for the period of the award.
 GUMC provides additional stipend support to predoctoral fellows to bring the total to the standard amount for Georgetown.
 The Mentor(s) need to provide support for research supplies.
-NIP trainees are supported for up to 2 years.
+NIP trainees are supported for 1 year and can be considered for a second year.
 In order to apply for this fellowship, a student must be a US citizen or green card holder and have:

 - demonstrated proficiency in graduate course work